vue-final/vue-final-modal/docs/content/en/index.md

 - [Bootstrap Vue](https://bootstrap-vue.org/)
   - lockScroll

-> There is no perfect library even the `final` of vue modal.
+<alert>There is no perfect library even the `final` of vue modal.</alert>

-If you have any ideas for optimization of `vue-final-modal`, feel free to open [issues](https://github.com/hunterliu1003/vue-final-modal/issues) or [pull requests](https://github.com/hunterliu1003/vue-final-modal/pulls).
+🚀 If you have any ideas for optimization of `vue-final-modal`, feel free to open [issues](https://github.com/hunterliu1003/vue-final-modal/issues) or [pull requests](https://github.com/hunterliu1003/vue-final-modal/pulls).